daveWid/NativeObject/README.md

 ## Development

 See some things that can be improved or want to help add some features?

+* Clone this repo
+* Run `composer install`
+* Code away (with phpunit tests to back up your changes!)
-Clone this repo and send me a pull request!
-Any help will be appreciated.
+* Send me a pull request!

 ----------------